This article explains the three levels of OTAs: Research, Prototype, and Production Purpose OTAs, and which agreement is best for your business.

-There is no need to recompete at this phase of the agreement as the prototype has already been shown to be successful.
-This is the ultimate culmination of a streamlined governmental process utilizing industry practices to remove roadblocks for small businesses and non-traditional defense contractors and allow them to innovate at the rapid pace the commercial world demands.
+There is no need to recompete at this phase of the agreement as the business in question has already demonstrated the prototype’s success.
+This is the ultimate culmination of a streamlined governmental process utilizing industry practices to remove roadblocks for small businesses and non-traditional defense contractors.
+This allows innovation at the rapid pace the commercial world demands.

-Hopefully, going more in-depth about the differences between each level of OT Agreement has clarified many of the questions you may have had regarding this newer form of federal contract.
+Hopefully, going more in-depth about the differences between the three levels of OTAs has clarified many of the questions you may have had regarding this newer form of federal contract.
 Vertx Partners prioritizes the sort of streamlining of complex federal processes for non-traditional clients that the OTA exemplifies.

-Vertx Partners has published a series of guides on OTAs, including the aforementioned hub article explaining the basics of OTAs, a guide detailing OT consortia, and an article which has compiled several OTA small business success stories to give you an idea of what these contracts are capable of.
+Vertx Partners has published a series of guides on OTAs, including the aforementioned hub article explaining the basics of OTAs, a guide detailing OT consortia, and an article compiling several OTA small business success stories to give you an idea of what these contracts are capable of.

 Like what you’ve read here today?
 Interested in winning an OTA for your own company?
-Reach out to Vertx Partners on our contact page by filling out our six-minute survey letting us know about you and your business; a knowledgeable Vertx representative will be in touch ASAP.
+Reach out to Vertx Partners on our contact page.
+By filling out our six-minute survey, you let us know about you and your business.
+Afterward, a knowledgeable Vertx representative will be in touch ASAP.